rej156/Neutrino-React-Scaffold/README.md

 ✨  Done in 8.72s.
 ```

+## Running Tests

+In order to keep this starter kit minimalist, `react-starter` has no test runner configured, however adding one is incredible easy with Neutrino.
+Refer to the [relevant section on building and running tests](https://neutrino.js.org/usage.html#building-and-running-tests).

 ## Customizing

 To override the build configuration, start with the documentation on [customization](https://neutrino.js.org/customization/). `neutrino-preset-react` does not use any additional named rules, loaders, or plugins that aren't already in use by the Web preset.
 See the [Web documentation customization](https://neutrino.js.org/presets/neutrino-preset-web/#customizing) for preset-specific configuration to override.

 ### Simple customization

-By following the [customization guide](https://neutrino.js.org/customization/simple.html) and knowing the rule, loader, and plugin IDs above, you can override and augment the build directly from package.json.
+By following the [customization guide](https://neutrino.js.org/customization/simple.html) and knowing the rule, loader, and plugin IDs above, you can override and augment the build directly from `package.json`.

 #### Vendoring

 To achieve long term caching benefits, you can make use of code splitting.
-Neutrino exposes a `vendor` entry point in package.json where third party libraries can be split into a chunk separate from your application code.
+Neutrino exposes a `vendor` entry point in `package.json` where third party libraries can be split into a chunk separate from your application code.

 This starter kit splits React and React DOM into the `vendor` chunk for you.
 Before going to production, it is recommended to push the rest of your dependencies to `vendor`.